-Mrs Bale: She got pensioned off in '67, when the building work was finished, the new wing.
+Mrs Bale: He pensioned her off in '67, when the building work was finished, the new wing.
 When Wheale came in.
-He [nodding in the direction of Mr Spragg] came in '61 and Miss Forshaw took pity on him, she did.
-You [Mr Spragg] were the first male dint in the Church House.
-We were all women here then, you see.
+You only came in '61 and Miss Forshaw took pity on him, she did.
+You were the first male dint in the Church House.
+We were all women here then.
 Miss Forshaw ran the place, lived for the hotel and the elderly owners, brothers, left all the management to her.
 All the post war years she held the reins, didn't need managing people like Wheale to come in upsetting things.
-I was cook and we had two younger girls, usually, helping out in the kitchen and waitressing, breakfast and dinner.
-And the older women, Miss Forshaw always liked to help out older ones, widows and such, took them on as chars and chambermaids.
+I was cook and we had two others helping out in the kitchen and waitressing, breakfast and dinner.
+And they were older women, Miss Forshaw always liked to help out older ones, widows and such, Jeanie and Doris I remember, took them on as chars and chambermaids.
 We all respected Miss Forshaw.
 Liked to wear Dior, I used to go with her, now and then, getting the train from Droylsden to Chester and a particular outfitters she liked.
-She had taste, best Jaeger cardigans.
+She had taste, liked her Jaeger cardigans.
 After she was finished the rot set in.